qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Proportional Symbol and Multivariate Analysis are not rendering types available from the Style rendering drop-down list.
-However with the **Size Assistant** options applied over any of the previous rendering options, QGIS allows you to display your point and line data with such representation.
+However with the :ref:`data-defined override <data_defined>` options applied over any of the previous rendering options, QGIS allows you to display your point and line data with such representation.

 **Creating proportional symbol**

-Proportional rendering is done by first applying to the layer the :ref:`single_symbol_renderer`.
-Once you set the symbol, at the upper level of the symbol tree, the
+Proportional rendering is done by first applying to the layer the :ref:`single symbol renderer <single_symbol_renderer>`.
+Then set the symbol to use for the features, select the item at the upper level of the symbol tree, and use the
-|dataDefined| :guilabel:`Data-defined override` button available beside
+|dataDefined| :guilabel:`Data-defined override` button available beside the
-:guilabel:`Size` or :guilabel:`Width` options (for point or line layers respectively) provides tool to create proportional symbology for the layer.
+:guilabel:`Size` (for point layer) or :guilabel:`Width` option (for line layer).
+Select a field or enter an expression and for each feature, QGIS will apply the output value to the property and proportionally resize the symbol.

+You can also use the :guilabel:`Size assistant...` option of the |dataDefined|
+menu to apply some transformation (exponential, flannery...) to the symbol size rescaling (see :ref:`data_defined_assistant` for more details).

 **Creating multivariate analysis**